theforeman/foreman/webpack/stories/docs/intervalMiddleware.md

 # Interval Middleware
+This middleware will run an action for every given interval miliseconds, and will manage all running intervals in the Redux store so we could clear the interval later.

+## How to start

-To start an interval, you should add 'interval' and a unique 'key' into you action, for example:
+To start an interval, you should add `interval` and a unique `key` into you action, for example:

 ```js
 // MyComponent/MyComponentActions.js